 Raj Janardhanan, MD, MRCP, FACC, FASE

-Dr Janardhanan is a Fellow of the American College of Cardiology (FACC).
-He is fully certified in echocardiography with a Diplomate in adult comprehensive echocardiography as well as Fellowship of the American Society of Echocardiography (FASE).
+Dr. Janardhanan is fully certified in echocardiography with a diplomate in adult comprehensive echocardiography as well as Fellowship of the American Society of Echocardiography (FASE).
 This is the highest level of recognition in the field of echocardiography.
-His area of expertise includes 3-Dimensional echocardiography and he has been nominated as an editorial board member for 3D echocardiography for the ASE.
+His area of expertise includes 3-Dimensional echocardiography and he is currently an editorial board member for 3D echocardiography for the ASE.
+He is a Fellow of the American College of Cardiology (FACC) as well as an editorial board member for lifelong learning at ACC.

 In addition to board certification in cardiac CT and nuclear cardiology, he has Level 3 training in advanced cardiac magnetic resonance imaging (CMR).

 He has a special interest in imaging in structural heart disease and interventional 3D-TEE during transcatheter and intra-operative procedures.
-He is a member of the successful TAVI team of the University of Arizona.
+He is a member of the successful TAVR and MitraClip team of Banner-University Medical Center Tucson.

-Dr Janardhanan's areas of clinical interests include valvular/structural heart disease, cardiomyopathies, heart failure and cardiac risk screening in athletes.
+Dr. Janardhanan's areas of clinical interests include valvular/structural heart disease, cardiomyopathies, heart failure, chest pain syndromes and cardiac risk screening in athletes.
 His areas of research interests include hypertensive heart disease, diastolic dysfunction, strain imaging, myocardial perfusion and viability imaging.

-He has a passion for teaching and an ardent advocate for improving effective communication with patients and families.
+He is very passionate when it comes to patient care, research and teaching and an ardent advocate for improving effective communication with patients and families.
 He is involved in several non-profit charitable organizations to improve global healthcare.